Tennessee Car Accident Lawyer

 - The burial and funeral expenses.

-No amount of money can heal the suffering of grieving family members, but they do offer compensation to help them withstand the financial consequences of their loss.
-They also offer accountability on part of the at-fault driver.
+No amount of money can heal the suffering of grieving family members, but it can help them withstand the financial consequences of their loss.
+It can also offer accountability on the part of the at-fault driver.